How to Do Payroll in Minnesota: What Every Employer Needs to Know

 Minnesota charges SUTA taxes.
 Any employer with one or more employees doing paid work needs to pay unemployment insurance.
 Most wages, including paid time off, are included.
 Excluded wages include retirement, sick pay under some circumstances, reimbursements, and royalties.
 Excluded employees include corporate officers (including family members) with more than 25% ownership and employees of churches and religious organizations.

 Minnesota’s unemployment taxes are complex and determined each year.
-The taxable wage base is 60% of Minnesota’s average annual wage.
-In 2021, that’s $35,000.
-The base tax rate runs 0.1% to 0.5% and is determined each year by the Minnesota Unemployment Insurance Trust Fund.
-For 2021, it’s 0.1%.
+The taxable wage base is 60% of Minnesota’s average annual wage, and in 2022, that’s $38,000.
+The base tax rate runs 0.5% to 1% and is determined each year by the Minnesota Unemployment Insurance Trust Fund—for 2022, it’s 0.1%.
 The experience rate is the same as it was in 2020 and is maxed out at 8.9%.
 New employer rates vary from 1% to 8.9%, depending on the industry.

 Did you Know?